Directory of World Wide Swim School Teachers and Swim Schools

 - In infant swimming, learning age-appropriate skills are most important.
 It is impossible to teach children certain physical skills before they are developmentally ready.
 Good swim schools will study and build the swimming lesson around baby’s developmental needs and readiness for a particular skill.

 - Parental involvement is essential when learning to swim.
 Swimming is a complex physical activity in an unusual environment.
 It requires time, patience and a commitment from the parent.

 - Parental supervision and participation in swimming lessons is encouraged for children under 4.
 This creates a safe and secure learning environment and assists learning as children get individual attention from their parents.

-- Maximum practice time where children are kept busy practicing their swimming is vital.
+- Maximum practice time where children are kept busy practising their swimming is vital.
 Look for a swim school that: